What Type of HVAC System Is Best for a Tiny House?

 What Is an HVAC System?

 HVAC stands for Heating, Ventilation, and Air Conditioning.
 It is a closed system that manages the airflow in your home to provide ventilation.
 It also heats or cools the air to make the living space comfortable.
+You will need an HVAC tech to repair or upgrade or install your HVAC system.

 What HVAC Options Are Available for a Tiny House?

 A traditional HVAC system with a large heating and cooling unit outside and a massive ductwork network inside is impractical for a tiny house.
 Some tiny house owners use fans for passive cooling or a wood stove or an envi heater to warm up their home.
 These are good options for most tiny homes, but they aren’t the most effective or efficient.
+Because of this, it’s essential to find the perfect HVAC system to gain more benefits

 The Mini Split System